bplmaps/lmec-main-site/content/event/from-the-vault-collections-showing-mechanical-maps.md

 tags:
 - collections
 - from the vault
+draft: true

 ---
 ### About this event

 {{< figure src="https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:x059cb47j/full/2000,/0/default.jpg" caption="[_Bird's-eye view of Boston, United States_](https://collections.leventhalmap.org/search/commonwealth:x059cb468)" class="figure-right" >}}

 Looking to add more maps to your life?
 Join us for an afternoon of close map looking!
-For this edition of _From The Vault_, we'll take a look at objects from our collections that map spaces and places from above.
+For this edition of _From The Vault_, we'll take a look at objects from our collections that move!

 _Drop in any time between 2:00PM - 4:00PM._